retro/apitizer/README.md

 	POST /users
 	PUT /users/{id}
 	DELETE /users/{id}

+Now you can normally use AJAX functions and they will hit the mocked API:

+	$.get('/users') // Response will return 10 users
+	$.get('/users/1') // Response will return the user with the id 1
+	$.post('/users', {username : 'foo', password : 'bar'}) // User will be created and saved to the store
+	$.ajax('/users/1', {type : 'put', data : {username : 'baz'}}) // User with the id 1 will be updated
+	$.ajax('/users/1', {type : 'delete'}) '' User with the id 1 will be destroyed and removed from the store

+## Overriding generators

 APItizer implements it's own generators for all types supported by the JSON schema, but sometimes you want more control over the data that is being generated.
 To achieve this, you can pass overrides to the store: